Lav15/lavjain.github.io/portfolio/others.md

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._

-This portfolio highlights projects from various domains viz., CRM intelligence, Human Resources and Enterprise Performance Analytics etc.
+This portfolio highlights projects from various domains viz., CRM , Human Resources and Enterprise Performance Analytics etc.

 ---